viking-saver/windows-itpro-docs/windows/security/book/index.md

 ### Device health and access control

 Increase protection and efficiency with Windows 11 and chip-to-cloud security.
 Microsoft provides the tools needed to attest that the devices connecting to your network, or accessing your data and resources, are trustworthy.
-You can enforce security policies and conditional access with modern device management (MDM) solutions such as Microsoft Intune, Microsoft Entra ID, and a comprehensive MDM security baseline.
+You can enforce security policies and conditional access with cloud-based device management solutions such as Microsoft Intune, Microsoft Entra ID, and a comprehensive security baseline.
 Security by default not only enables people to work securely anywhere, but it also simplifies IT.
 A streamlined, chip-to-cloud security solution based on Windows 11 improves productivity for IT and security teams by a reported 25%<sup>[\[6\]](conclusion.md#footnote6)</sup>.

 ### Chip-to-cloud security